JieminBenn/benjaminlu-work-samples/transformer-from-scratch/README.md

 # Transformer Implementation: Deep Learning Systems Work Sample

-This repository contains a from-scratch implementation of Transformer architectures, designed to demonstrate a deep understanding of sequence modeling, attention mechanisms, and end-to-end deep learning pipelines.
+This project implements Transformer architectures from scratch as part of my exploration of sequence modeling and deep learning systems.
+The goal was to understand and build the core components — attention, masking, positional encoding, and training logic — without relying on high-level abstraction libraries.

 The codebase features a custom library, `lib`, which houses the core model definitions for both **Causal Language Models (CLM)** and **Automatic Speech Recognition (ASR)**.
 The accompanying notebook, `Train.ipynb`, serves as the entry point for training and evaluating the Causal Language Model.